Huahine: European exploration and colonization

 Missionary Auna served as a deacon on Huahine prior to his work in Hawaii.

 The Spaniard Domingo Bonaechea in 1775, called the island "La Hermosa" (The Beautiful).
 Today it is known by the nickname "the island of the woman".

 In 1846 the island successfully resisted French rule, the inhabitants never resigned themselves to the idea of being colonized and in 1847 the island proclaimed itself an independent state under the name of the Kingdom of Huahine.

 On 20 April 1879, the commander of the SMS Bismarck, Karl Deinhard, and the German Empire's consul for the South Sea Islands, Gustav Godeffroy Junior, signed a treaty of friendship and commerce with the island's government on behalf of the German Empire.

 In 1888 the French finally established a protectorate over the Island.
-The hitherto independent kingdom of Huahine and Maia'o was not annexed until 1895 (deposing the last queen Te-ha'apapa III) and incorporated into the French Establishments of Oceania, now French Polynesia, which had existed since 1898.
+The island was formally annexed on 18 April 1888.
+French warships bombarded the two largest villages, causing some loss of life, in September 1890.
+The last queen, Te-haʻapapa III, was deposed, and the island incorporated into the French Establishments of Oceania, in 1895.